praneybehl/claude-code-review-mcp/README.md

 1.  **Add as an MCP Server in Claude Code:**
     In a separate terminal where Claude Code is running (or will be run), configure it to use this MCP server.
-    The command to run the server (as used by Claude Code) would be `claude-code-review-mcp` if installed globally and in PATH, or the `npx ...` command if you prefer Claude Code to always fetch it.
+    The command to run the server (as used by Claude Code) would be `code-review-mcp` if installed globally and in PATH, or the `npx ...` command if you prefer Claude Code to always fetch it.

     To add it to Claude Code:
     ```bash
-    claude mcp add code-reviewer "claude-code-review-mcp"
+    claude mcp add code-reviewer "code-review-mcp"
     ```
     If you want Claude Code to use `npx` (which is a good practice to ensure version consistency if you don't install globally):
     ```bash
-    claude mcp add code-reviewer "npx -y claude-code-review-mcp"
+    claude mcp add code-reviewer "npx -y @vibesnipe/code-review-mcp"
     ```
     This tells Claude Code how to launch the `claude-code-review-mcp` server when the "code-reviewer" toolset is requested.
 This configuration can be project-specific (saved in `.claude/.mcp.json` in your project) or user-specific (global Claude Code settings).